W427697/Discord-/docs/contribute/code.md

 ## Running a different sandbox template

-The `start` command runs a CRA template, but there are many others you can use if you want to work on a different renderer or framework.
+The `start` command runs a Vite/React template, but there are many others you can use if you want to work on a different renderer or framework.

 To get started, run the `yarn task` command; it will prompt you with a series of questions to figure out what you are trying to do.
 Once you've made a selection it will provide a set of options that you can use to run the same command again.